 If you don’t want to compromise and want the absolute best motocross gloves with protection, these are the ones for you.

-The main feature of the SMX Gloves is the carbon knuckle.
+However, if you are willing to spend a little more, Alpinestars carbon V2 leather gloves are even better.
+The main feature of these SMX Gloves is the carbon knuckle.
 If you’ve ever had a rock to the knuckle, you’ll know how much it hurts!

 There’s also another option with the Alpinestars Megawatt too.